-The bq24725 has a unique short circuit protection feature.
-Its cycle-by-cycle current monitoring feature is achieved through monitoring the voltage drop across $R{DS(on)}$ of the MOSFETs after a certain amount of blanking time.
-For a MOSFET short or inductor short circuit, the over current condition is sensed by two comparators, and two counters are triggered.
-After seven occurrences of a short circuit event, the charger will be latched off.
-To reset the charger from latch-off status, reconnect the adapter.
-Figure 21 shows the bq24725 short circuit protection block diagram.
+The bq24726 has a unique short circuit protection feature.
+Its cycle-by-cycle current monitoring feature is achieved through monitoring the voltage drop across Rdson of the MOSFETs after a certain amount of blanking time.
+In case of MOSFET short or inductor short circuit, the over current condition is sensed by two comparators and two counters will be triggered.
+After seven times of short circuit events, the charger will be latched off.
+The way to reset the charger from latch-off status is reconnect adapter.
+Figure 20 shows the bq24726 short circuit protection block diagram.

-Figure 21.
-Block Diagram of bq24725 Short Circuit Protection
+Figure 20.
+Block Diagram of bq24726 Short Circuit Protection

-In normal operation, the low side MOSFET current is from source to drain which generates a negative voltage drop when it turns on, as a result the over current comparator can not be triggered.
-When the high side switch short circuit or inductor short circuit happens, the large current of low side MOSFET is from drain to source and can trig low side switch over current comparator. bq24725 senses the low side switch voltage drop through the PHASE pin and GND pin.
+In normal operation, low side MOSFET current is from source to drain which generates negative voltage drop when it turns on, as a result the over current comparator can not be triggered.
+When high side switch short circuit or inductor short circuit happens, the large current of low side MOSFET is from drain to source and can trig low side switch over current comparator. bq24726 senses low side switch voltage drop by PHASE pin and GND pin.

 The high-side FET short is detected by monitoring the voltage drop between ACP and PHASE.
-As a result, it not only monitors the high side switch voltage drop, but also the adapter sensing resistor voltage drop and PCB trace voltage drop from ACN terminal of R{AC} to charger high side switch drain.
+As a result, it not only monitors the high side switch voltage drop, but also the adapter sensing resistor voltage drop and PCB trace voltage drop from ACN terminal of RAC to charger high side switch drain.
 Usually, there is a long trance between input sensing resistor and charger converting input, a careful layout will minimize the trace effect.